 The Board of Governors is responsible for the overall direction of Leeds Trinity University; its specific powers and responsibilities are set out in the Articles of Association and in the Terms and Conditions of Funding of the Office for Students (OfS).
 The Chair of the Board of Governors is separate from the role of the Vice-Chancellor and Chief Executive.
-The Catholic Bishop of Leeds is ex-officio Chair of the Board of Governors, but the Articles of Association contain provision for another member to act as nominated Chair of the Board and this arrangement has been in operation since incorporation in 2007.
-The previous nominated Chair retired from the Board on 31 July 2018 with the chair-ship reverting to the ex-officio Chair in the interim period until the new nominated Chair was in place from 6 February 2019.
+The Catholic Bishop of Leeds is ex-officio Chair of the Board of Governors, but the Articles of Association contain provision, at the discretion of the ex-officio Chair, for another member to act as nominated Chair of the Board, subject to the agreement of the Board, and this arrangement has been in operation since incorporation in 2007.